In the past AF was considered a completely benign condition, in other words a condition that is not harmful.

 2. Heart failure:

-No one truly understands why patients with AF die but a number of studies have shown that even when you correct for other diseases patients with AF are more likely to die than patients in normal rhythm.
+No one truly understands why patients with AF die but a number of studies have shown that even when you correct for other diseases patients with AF are slightly more likely to die than patients in normal rhythm.
 The largest study of this effect, the Framingham study * showed that AF doubled peoples mortality rates.
 Because we do not know why this happens we cannot be sure that any treatment we give will prevent it so although it seems likely that restoration of normal rhythm will reduce the chances of death there is currently no proof that this is the case.